jose-perth/UFOs/README.md

 The filters work as initially intended.
 However as a filtering tool it has multiple shortcomings or drawbacks:

 - single value filtering for each criteria.
-For example, it wouldn't be possible to filter for entries in 2 states simultaneously.
+It wouldn't be possible to filter for entries in 2 states simultaneously.
 - exact match filtering only.
-The value entered in the filter input boxes must match exactly those on the data.
+The values entered in the filter input boxes must match exactly those on the data.
 Including the character case and date format.

-Additionally, the data is presented as it was provided in the input data.
-Some formatting may be needed for aesthetic purposes, such as proper casing text and standardizing duration units.
+Additionally, the data is presented as it was provided by the input data file.
+Some formatting may be needed for aesthetic purposes, such as proper casing text and standardisation of duration units.

 ### Future improvements